 The historic centre of Macau is quite a long walk from the ferry terminal but there is no need to call a taxi, just cross the road to the bus station.
-Here you will find dozens of coaches offering free transfers to the casinos both in the town centre and out on the Cotai strip, anyone can take advantage of the free buses irrespective of whether you wish to use the casino hotel facilities or not.
+Here you will find dozens of coaches offering free transfers to the casinos both in the town centre and out to the Cotai strip.
+Anyone can take advantage of the free buses irrespective of whether you wish to use the casino hotel facilities or not.
 As we wished to start our sightseeing in the historic quarter we boarded the ‘Lisboa’ bus which saved us a good deal of walking.
-We did take a quick look round this casino hotel, one of the oldest on the island.
+We did take a quick look around this casino hotel, one of the oldest on the island.

 Retracing our steps we bought some Pasteis de Nata (Portuguese custard tarts) which tasted delicious.
 Hong Kong dollars are widely accepted in Macau but change is often given in Macau Pataca.
 We wandered along the narrow streets filled with locals and tourists then caught a bus from near Senado Square to Coloane Village in the south of the island.
 The fare was $6.40 and no change is given so we overpaid slightly as we did not have enough small change.

 Coloane Village is a remarkably unspoilt village with a colonial centre featuring some fine examples of Portuguese architecture.
 One of the reasons for our visit was to have lunch in Lord Stow’s Cafe.
 Andrew Stow was an Englishman who opened a bakery in Coloane in 1989, he wasn’t a Lord but used this title for his bakery and later in the same year devised his own recipe for egg tarts which have since become an icon in Macau, there are now three cafes in the village.
 Our lunch, in an elegant dining room, was served in a quintessentially English style, the menu included both English and local specialities.
 The waiters were very friendly, chatting to us and lunch was of a high standard.